RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 You can change the button label from Reveal to something else.

 **Vanishing** provides a red box.
-When you save the post, the box and everything you typed in the box disappear completely.
-There is nothing to select and no sign of the text you typed.
+When you save the post, the box and everything you typed in the box disappear completely and take up no space on the page.
+There is nothing to select, and no sign of the text you typed.
 However, tags in the vanished text still work.
 This could be used, for example, to post a very long taglist because it doesn't create a big white space.

+*While editing:*

+Back in June we delivered oxygen equipment of the same size.
+{:style="border: 1px dotted #a00;"}

+*While reading:*

+Back in June we delivered oxygen equipment of the same size.
+{:style="display: none;"}

 ### Known issues
 Known issues in version 0.12: